 Free typing games – I absolutely love educational games, especially those on a computer!
 Freddie can spend hours playing with these games, he is having fun and he is learning at the same time.

-Duo Lingo – this is another one of our favourite apps.
+Duo Lingo – this is another one of our favorite apps.
 We are currently learning Spanish!
 It is amazing (and free!).

-Get the kids to teach you how to play their favourite game on PS4, Xbox or Switch.
-Now this is my least favourite activity, however, the smile on his face when I suggest it makes it all worth it.
+Get the kids to teach you how to play their favorite game on PS4, Xbox or Switch.
+Now, this is my least favorite activity, however, the smile on his face when I suggest it makes it all worth it.
 Of course, I am rubbish and he beats me every time.
 But it makes him happy!

 Pokemon Go – this is both electronics and an outside activity that is super popular for kids and adults alike.